tum-pbs/pbdl-book/diffphys.md

 We'd previously fully discard our physical model and solver once the NN is trained: in the example from {doc}`physicalloss-code` the NN gives us the solution directly, bypassing any solver or model equation.
+The DP approach substantially differs from the physics-informed NNs (v2) from {doc}`physicalloss`, it has more in common with the controlled discretizations (v1).
+They are essentially a subset, or partial application of DP training.

-With the DP approach we can train an NN alongside a numerical solver, and thus we can make use of the physical model (as represented by the solver) later on at inference time.
-This allows us to move beyond solving single inverse problems, and can yield NNs that quite robustly generalize to new inputs.
+However in contrast to both residual approaches, DP makes it possible to train an NN alongside a numerical solver, and thus we can make use of the physical model (as represented by the solver) later on at inference time.
+This allows us to move beyond solving single inverse problems, and yields NNs that quite robustly generalize to new inputs.
-Let's revisit this sample problem in the context of DPs.
+Let's revisit the example problem from {doc}`physicalloss-code` in the context of DPs.